People

 Group Leader:

-Dr Marc A. Little
+Marc A. Little

 Marc has a broad range of expertise in supramolecular materials chemistry, lab automation, and computational chemistry and is keen to apply these to the design of new crystalline materials.
 A key focus of these interests is to develop new materials for sustainable applications and help transform the chemical sciences into the digital age.